readchina/comics/content/zhufu/_index.md

 Lu Xun 鲁迅 1974: *The New Year's Sacrifice* 祝福, illustrated by Yong Xiang 永祥, Hong Ren 洪仁, Yao Qiao 姚巧, translated by Stefanie Gondorf, Lena Henningsen, Charlotte Kräker, Jingying Li, Ghost Tian, Beijing: Beijing renmin meishu chubanshe, 1974.[^1]

+## Lost and Gained in Adaptation:

+Comic Book Adaptation of Lu Xun’s “The New Year’s Sacrifice” (祝福, 1974)

-## Introduction to the Text
+### Introduction to the Text

 Lena Henningsen and Ghost Tian

 The 1974 *lianhuanhua* adaptation of Lu Xun's (鲁迅, 1881-1936) famous short story "The New Year's Sacrifice" (祝福, 1924) represents a distinct interpretation of the original.
 The comic can be seen as a work of art in its own right, yet it is firmly situated in Maoist discourses and in textual practices of the time.
 In the following, we will briefly sketch this situation, point out how the comic differs from the original as well as from an earlier adaptation.
 Doing so, we argue that in the process of adaptation the figure of the narrator is lost -- yet, through the images, the story also gains.

-## "The New Year's Sacrifice": Lu Xun in Maoist China
+### "The New Year's Sacrifice": Lu Xun in Maoist China

 "The New Year's Sacrifice" relates the story of Xianglin's wife: It is the story of a poor woman suffering misfortune throughout life.
 Her misfortune is exacerbated by the social norms of her day.
 She is poor to begin with, loses two husbands and her young son who is eaten by a wolf.
 Not only does she have to struggle constantly to make a living, she also suffers as people assume her to have accumulated sin which caused these deaths.
 The family which employs her even considers her unclean and thus bars her from participating in the spiritual rituals conducted during the Chinese New Year celebrations.
 Unable to find a way to atone for her assumed sins, Xianglin's wife loses her mind, her job, her dignity, and, finally, her life.